futel/twilio-sip-server/README.md

 # Setup for a Twilio SIP extension going directly to dialtone
+XXX or sip server

 # Objectives

-Allow SIP clients to register to Twilio SIP Domains and make outgoing and incoming calls without our VOIP server or VPN.
+Allow SIP clients to register to Twilio SIP Domains and make outgoing and incoming calls.
 Incoming calls from a Twilio phone number ring the client.
-Outgoing calls go to PSTN, or get forwarded to our SIP server.
+Outgoing calls go to PSTN, get forwarded to our SIP server, or get TwiML.

 # Overview